About Careers in the Medical Laboratory Sciences

 The most common work setting for the Medical Laboratory Scientist (Medical Technologist) is the hospital clinical laboratory.
 In larger hospitals, the laboratory may be divided into specialty areas such as Microbiology, Hematology, Blood Banking, Immunology and Chemistry.
 Medical Laboratory Scientists (Medical Technologists) are also employed by the government, in physicians’ office laboratories, in private laboratories, and in health maintenance organizations.
 There are expanding opportunities for Medical Laboratory Scientists (Medical Technologists) in research and development, and as technical or sales representatives in industry.
 Some Medical Laboratory Scientists (Medical Technologist) seek careers in management, education or government agencies.

-4. How large is the demand for Medical and Biomedical Laboratory Scientists?
+3. How large is the demand for Medical Laboratory Scientists?

 According to a recent article in U.S. News and World Report, careers in health care are among the most marketable.
-Medical technologists and biomedical science research technologists are in great demand.
+Medical Laboratory Scientists (Medical Technologists) are in great demand.
 Nationwide, there is a 14% vacancy rate among medical technologists and this critical shortage will continue to worsen, when sizeable numbers of professionals working in the field are expected to retire.
-Because Maryland has one of the highest concentrations of biotechnology companies, the need for qualified biomedical science research technologists is extremely high.

 - State-of-the-art facilities